justanotherinternetguy/justanotherinternetguy/README.md

 </div>
 <hr />

 <p align="center">Hi!
 I am a teenager learning to code in C++.
 I'm already fluent in Python and Java.
-Along with these three general-purpose languages, I am also an avid frontend web developer.</p>
+I am also an avid front-end dev and learning C++.</p>

 <div align="center">